Caspar-H/Simple-Blockchain-Django-Flask/README.md

 The tutorial used Flask to create a blockchain class and made it work.
 Besides the Flask, this repository also used Django to do the same thing.

-The structure and the idea are provided in blockchain structure markdown file
+The structure and the idea are provided in blockchain structure markdown file.

+Hope it could be helpful to you if you're also learning to create a blockchain app.